apache/pekko-persistence-r2dbc/docs/src/main/paradox/query.md

 ### eventsBySlices

 The `eventsBySlices` and `currentEventsBySlices` queries are useful for retrieving all events for a given entity type.
-`eventsBySlices` should be used via Akka Projection.
+`eventsBySlices` should be used via Pekko Projection.

 @@@ note